Candy Corn and Ghosts Halloween Coloring Page with PDF Sheet

 Why Ghosts Help Sweeten the Halloween Look

 Ghosts change the tone of a candy-focused page because they keep the scene tied to Halloween rather than general autumn.
 Candy corn on its own could still belong to harvest displays, candy shops, or fall decorations.
 Add playful ghosts and the meaning becomes unmistakable.
 This pairing is common because it balances sweetness and spookiness in a form children recognize right away.
-The rounded ghost shapes make the page feel light and animated, while the candy corn brings in the treat side of the holiday.
+The rounded ghost shapes make the illustration feel light and animated, while the candy corn brings in the treat side of the holiday.
 That balance became especially important once Halloween leaned more heavily into trick-or-treating and packaged candy.
 Decorations, wrappers, and children's activity books needed symbols that looked festive rather than frightening, and candy corn with little ghosts fit that need perfectly.

 What This Scene Reveals About Modern Holiday Branding